james-world/spa-version-check/README.md

 - What should the user experience be?
 I envisage showing a dismissable banner for recommended upgrades, and something more imposing with a countdown for mandatory upgrades.
 - You'll need to think carefully about version numbering and what constitutes a breaking change.
 - You'll need to think about how the version number gets written into the code at build time.
+- Do you downgrade/rollback?
+This code will still work - it doesn't check whether the version change is up or down.

 ## Testing